Dickey Kerr: Professional baseball

 Buck Weaver and Clarence "Pants" Rowland recommended Kerr for the major leagues and the Chicago White Sox team.
 This happened during the "work or fight order" of World War I. At the time Dickey was about 5’7 and weighed 155 pounds.
 Kerr was living in the Fairbanks and Morse areas of Wisconsin, and working in a factory.
 Weaver was a mechanic at one of the other shops at the same factory.

 The owner of the Chicago White Sox at the time was Charles Comiskey, and the manager was Kid Gleason.
 Kerr played for the White Sox from 1919 to 1921.

 Eight of Kerr's teammates took bribes to throw the 1919 World Series against the Cincinnati Reds.
 They would forever become known as the Chicago Black Sox.
 These teammates were permanently banned from Major League Baseball after throwing the World Series against the Cincinnati Reds were Chick Gandil, Happy Felsch, Eddie Cicotte, Shoeless Joe Jackson, Lefty Williams, Buck Weaver, Fred McMullin, and Swede Risberg.
 Kerr was not involved in the scandal and won both of the games he started.

 Nevertheless, owner Comiskey refused to give Kerr what he believed to be a fair raise.
 Dickey held out for more pay before the 1922 season and refused to play.
 This resulted in a suspension from the White Sox.
 Kerr played exhibition games with other teams.
 This led to a suspension from the Major Leagues by Commissioner Kenesaw Landis.
 Kerr did not play Major League Baseball from 1922 to 1924.

 Dickey returned to semiprofessional leagues.
 In 1925, Kerr made a short comeback to the major leagues, playing for the White Sox.
 Kerr had a 53–34 career record.
 From 1927 to 1938, Kerr played for minor league teams before retiring from his playing career.

 Coach

 From 1927 to 1940, Kerr worked as a coach.
 He began with the Rice University (then Rice Institute) Owls.
 He coached in Washington and West Virginia before accepting a position in Florida.
 Kerr began managing the Daytona Beach Islanders in the year of 1940.

 His coaching led him to Stan Musial.
 Kerr told Musial, then beset by arm problems, to stop pitching and become a batter.
 Kerr's mentoring may have helped Musial attain his later success.
-Musial smacked career 3000 hits.
+Musial had a remarkable 3,630 base hits.
 In 1958, right before Musial's batting accomplishment, Kerr was working for an electric company.
 Musial gave Kerr a house for his birthday.
 He purchased the home for somewhere around $10,000–$20,000, from his income of around $100,000.
 Kerr lived there until his death in 1963.